Required for all UG students admitted 2025-26 onward

-AILT1001 - Artificial Intelligence Literacy I
+Artificial Intelligence Literacy I (AILT1001)

 About AILT1001

+All undergraduate students admitted from 2025-26 onwards (except those in the 2-year part-time Bachelor of Nursing programme) are required to take AILT1001.
 Students are highly encouraged to take AILT1001 in their first year (Semester 1 or 2) as it is a prerequisite for taking the second AI Literacy course required for graduation.

-Course Objectives:
+Course Objectives

 Enrollment Procedures for AILT1001